 Our scRNA-Seq data highlight the periosteal cell population's diversity.
-In line with previous studies (15), our results verify the presence of a periosteal subpopulation enriched in Col2a1 and Sox9 mRNAs.
+In line with previous studies (16), our results confirm the presence of a periosteal subpopulation enriched in Col2a1 and Sox9 mRNAs.
 Remarkably, under typical physiological conditions, chondrocytes are absent from the periosteum, suggesting that the implications of this discovery warrant further detailed exploration to elucidate its biological significance.

-scRNA-Seq also suggests a pervasive stress response in TFAM mutant cells, as indicated by upregulated stress markers and chaperones in those cells.
+ScRNA-Seq also suggests a pervasive stress response in TFAM mutant cells, as indicated by upregulated stress markers and chaperones in those cells.
 This is suggestive of a cellular environment grappling with bioenergetic stress.
-The upregulation of genes involved in the TGFB pathway hints at a compensatory mechanism aimed at mitigating the effects of stress and preserving cell viability, aligning with similar cellular responses observed in other systems under bioenergetic strain (36).
+The upregulation of genes involved in the TGFB pathway hints at a compensatory mechanism aimed at mitigating the effects of stress and preserving cell viability, aligning with similar cellular responses observed in other systems under bioenergetic strain (47).

-Although loss of TFAM profoundly impacts OxPhos, we recognize that TFAM influences mtDNA replication (10), and mitochondria possess roles beyond OxPhos and ATP synthesis (29).
-Nonetheless, the ability to substantially correct the severe periosteal phenotype by enhancing HIF1 activity, likely through an upsurge in glycolysis and lactate fermentation, clearly suggests that the low-bone mass phenotype associated with TFAM deficiency stems from OxPhos disruption and ATP deficiency.
+While loss of TFAM profoundly impacts OxPhos, we recognize that TFAM has a hand in mtDNA replication (11), and mitochondria boast roles beyond OxPhos and ATP synthesis (30).
+Nonetheless, the ability to substantially correct the severe periosteal phenotype by enhancing HIF1 activity, likely through an upsurge in glycolysis and lactate fermentation, significantly suggests that the low bone mass phenotype associated with TFAM deficiency stems from OxPhos disruption and ATP deficiency.
 Moreover, it implies that, in principle, the HIF1 pathway could be targeted for therapeutic intervention in patients with mitochondropathies.
 Thus, our study opens the door to further exploration into how we can harness the plasticity of energy pathways to overcome genetic deficiencies.